Taking Care of Eye Wrinkles and Those Frustrating Fine Lines

 - Re-focus the face:

 - Look after your brows as these give your face definition and can take the focus off your eyes.
-Having them shaped and tinted regularly and investing in a good brow brush and brow gel, such as Osmosis Colour (all in one) Brow Gel is a smart move, as is learning how to use it.
+Having them shaped and tinted regularly and investing in a good brow brush and brow gel, is a smart move, as is learning how to use it.
+Jane Iredale has a great range of brow care products, as does Colorescience.

 - Hydrate and conceal the under eye area with intelligent products, such as the 2-in-1 Age Defying Hydrating Treatment Concealer from Osmosis Colour – it really works a treat!